Skraeda/laravel-automapper/readme.md

 ```

 ### Generator command
-You can use `make:mapper` artisan command to generate the boilercode for a custom mapper.
+You can use the `make:mapper` artisan command to generate the boilercode for a custom mapper.

 ```
 php artisan make:mapper EmployeeToDtoMapper